domvm/domvm/README.md

 - Recognize that domvm with no optimizations is able to rebuild and diff a full vtree and reconcile a DOM of 3,000 nodes in < 1.5ms.
 See [0% dbmonster bench](http://leeoniya.github.io/domvm/demos/bench/dbmonster/).
 - Make sure you've read and understood [Sub-views vs Sub-templates](#sub-views-vs-sub-templates).
+- Ensure you're not manually caching & reusing old vnodes or holding references to them in your app code.
+They're meant to be discarded by the GC; let them go.
 - Profile your code to be certain that domvm is the bottleneck and not something else in your app. e.g. [Issue #173](https://github.com/leeoniya/domvm/issues/173).
   - When using the DEVMODE build, are the logged DOM operations close to what you expect?
   - Are you rendering an enormous DOM that's already difficult for browsers to deal with?
 Run `document.querySelectorAll("*").length` in the devtools console.
 Live node counts over 10,000 should be evaluated for refactoring.